Wilson-Barbosa/bootcamp-module3-chap8/README.md

 ## Runnig the Spring API

-Open the cloned project on vscode.
-Navigate to the `backend` and from there follow the path `src\main\java\com\abutua\sellerregister\SellerRegisterApplication.java`
+Open the cloned project on vscode and navigate to the `backend` folder.
+From there follow the path `src\main\java\com\abutua\sellerregister\SellerRegisterApplication.java`

 Open the file `SellerRegisterApplication.java` and click on `run` to start the application.
-After the application is served it's ready to receive requests.
+When the application is served then it's ready to receive requests.

 ## Running the Angular Application
 Navigate to the `frontend` folder and open a terminal there.
 Run the command `npm install` to install all node dependecies required.